All Episodes

 Well, that's fairly manipulative.

-You know, turns out to be it was the opposition party candidate, Hillary Clinton's campaign and the DNC paying for all of this, and the FBI knew it, and the DOJ knew it, and they never told the Pfizer court judge.
+And one has to wonder how a FISA court judge would feel if he found out that the little footnote that said, oh, it might be a little politically tainted, you know, turns out to be it was the opposition party candidate, Hillary Clinton's campaign and the DNC paying for all of this, and the FBI knew it, and the DOJ knew it, and they never told the FISA court judge.

-Here to weigh in on all of this, and then the added information is now we discovered yesterday that in fact Clinton associates were feeding some of this false information to Christopher Steele also, like Sid Blumenthal and this guy Jonathan Winter.
+Here to weigh in on all of this, and then the added information is now we discovered yesterday that, in fact, Clinton associates were feeding some of this false information to Christopher Steele, also, like Sid Blumenthal and this guy, Jonathan Winter.

-And that Christopher Steele was desperate that Donald Trump not get elected, was passionate about him not being president.
+This still is the United States of America, and that Christopher Steele was desperate that Donald Trump not get elected, was passionate about him not being president.

-And then you got the deputy associate deputy attorney general Bruce Orr.
+And then you got the deputy, Associate Deputy Attorney General Bruce Orr.

 Oh, his wife is building the dossier.

-I guess you can argue she's being paid by Clinton and the DNC.
+I guess you can argue she's being paid by Clinton and the DNC, and that he's out there with Rosenstein and others.

-The FISA warrant every 90 days.
+He's renewing the FISA, the FISA warrant every 90 days.

 You can't make this stuff up.